pablobernabeu/website-files/content/post/event-related-potentials-why-and-how-i-used-them/index.md

 5. **Functional role:** the cognitive functions that have been consistently associated with the component.

 Examples of components in language processing include the N400, consistently linked to semantic processing, that is, seeking the meaning of words or sentences.
 The N400 is characterised by a large, negative amplitude peaking at around 400 ms post word onset, primarily found in central and posterior sites.
 N400 *effects*, which are comparisons of the N400 component in different experimental conditions, have consistently appeared under violations of semantic expectations, i.e., related to meaning and events (Kutas & Federmeier, 2011; Swaab, Ledoux, Camblin, & Boudewyn, 2012).
-Another well-known component in language is the P600, linked to syntactic processing, that is, the structure of sentences (Swaab et al., 2012).
+Another well-known component in language is the P600, linked to syntactic processing, which allows the comprehension of sentences (Swaab et al., 2012).
 Other examples of components include lateralized readiness potentials, signalling motor preparation (Mordkoff & Gianaros, 2000), and the P3b component, which appears in the context of responses (van Vliet et al., 2014).
-Both the latter are relevant to researchers across domains, who often ward off contamination from these components in their experiments.
-In Bernabeu et al.'s experiment, for instance, time-locking ERPs to the first word in target trials was also useful to ward off contamination from these components.
+Both of the latter components are relevant to researchers across domains, who often need to ward off *contamination* from these components in their experiments.
+In Bernabeu et al.'s experiment, for instance, part of the reason why ERPs were time-locked to the first word in target trials was to prevent contamination from these components.

-ERP data sets are large, being the product of the number of electrodes times the number of time points times the experimental conditions times the number participants.
+ERP data sets are large, being the product of the number of electrodes times the number of time points, times the number of experimental conditions, times the number of participants.
 In recent studies, the number of trials often adds to that product, whereas in previous experiments, the trials tended to be aggregated in each condition.

-## Electroencephalography montage
+## EEG montage

-The electroencephalography (EEG) montage is an important factor.
-The options are broadly characterised by three parameters of the electrodes (also called channels).
+The EEG montage is an important factor.
+The options are broadly characterised by three parameters of the electrodes (also called channels):

 <p style="margin-left: 30px; line-height: 1.2; padding-bottom: 12px; padding-left: 15px; float: right; display: block;"><img src="EEG MPI open day photo.jpg" alt="Pablo Bernabeu, 2015" width="200px" style='padding-bottom: 15px; margin-bottom: 0px;' /><span style="font-size: small; padding-left: 5px; padding-top: 0px; margin-top: 0px;">Brainwaves exposed for an open day.</span></p>